-- 25. Please outline the main intellectual property rights that are capable of protection in your jurisdiction and, in each case, please state:

-- Nature of right.
+- 25. Please outline the main intellectual property rights that are capable of protection in your jurisdiction and, in each case, please state: - Nature of right (that is, the conditions that must be satisfied for the right to arise and what the rightholder is entitled to do).

-- How protected.

-- Length of protection.